-Today I’m sharing with you the very last step in the Cricut Maker Block of the Week: How to add the binding.
+Today I’m sharing with you the very last step in the Cricut Maker Block of the Week – adding binding to a Cricut Quilt.
 While I do machine-stitch on my bindings on occasion, I was taught the “right” way to bind a quilt is to hand bind it.

 If you’ve followed along on this whole series, you know that I temper convention with practicality in my quilting.
 I have deep respect for our quilting traditions… but at the same time I believe that modern technology exists to make things easier.
 But there are times when I bow to tradition just because it is tradition.
 Binding is one of those instances.